16th Combat Aviation Brigade

 The 16th Aviation Brigade was activated as the 16th Combat Aviation Group on 23 January 1968 under US Army Pacific (USARPAC) General Order number 131.
 The unit was activated at Marble Mountain, Danang, in the the northern most part of south Vietnam.
 At the time of activation, the 16th Combat Aviation Group was formed from 2 battalions, the 14th Combat Aviation Battalion and the 212th Combat Support Aviation Battalion, with a total combat force 3300 personnel.

 Inactivated following the conflict in Vietnam, the unit was reorganized and redesignated as Headquarters and Headquarters Company, 16th Combat Aviation Brigade and reactivated on 16 October 2009.
-Headquarters and Headquarters Company, Task Force 49, a provisional element established in 2005 to maintain aviation assets for US Army Alaska, was concurrently inactivated and its personnel reflagged as the Headquarters and Headquarters Company, 16th Combat Aviation Brigade.
-The 16th Combat Aviation Brigade was activated in order to ulimately provide a headquarters for various aviation units without a parent command, including units outside of Alaska.
+Headquarters and Headquarters Company, Task Force 49, provisionally established in 2005 and formally established in 2006 to maintain aviation assets for US Army Alaska, was concurrently inactivated and its personnel reflagged as the Headquarters and Headquarters Company, 16th Combat Aviation Brigade.
+The 16th Combat Aviation Brigade was activated in order to ultimately provide a headquarters for various aviation units without a parent command, including units outside of Alaska.

 Combined with the deployments of Task Force 49, as of February 2010, the 16th Combat Aviation Brigade marked the end of 36 months of continual combat deployment by a single aviation unit, a feat unmatched in modern army aviation.
 The first operational deployment for the reactivated unit was in August 2010 to provide humanitarian assistance to Pakistan.
 Task Force Denali, consisting of elements from 1-52nd Aviation, C-123rd Aviation, and HHC, 16th Combat Aviation Brigade conducted a 100-day operation in response to disastrous flooding in Pakistan.